CHTC/chtc-website-source/_uw-research-computing/scaling-htc.md

 -   **Moderate Data Sizes**: We can support input file sizes of up to 20 GB per file per job.
-This covers input files that would normally be transferred out of a `/home` directory or use SQUID, in addition to larger files up to 20GB.
+This covers input files that would normally be transferred out of a `/home` directory or use staging, in addition to larger files up to 20GB.
 Outputs per job can be of similar sizes.
 If your input or output files are larger than 1GB, or you have any other questions about handling data on resources beyond CHTC, please [contact us](mailto:chtc@cs.wisc.edu)!